Krish30p/PASSWORD-MANAGER/README.md

-# data is only stored to local storage only
+# data is stored to local storage only
 #